Another guest post, this time from Constance Ray of Recoverywell

 It’s far too easy to get caught up in negative thoughts and allow stress and cravings to derail your recovery efforts.
 That’s why making your mental health a priority and learning techniques and coping mechanisms for overcoming negative thoughts and feelings should play a vital role in your recovery.
 You may seek counselling or take advantage of treatment options to guide you throughout the recovery process.
 You also may opt to join a support group or social support network that will offer advice and wisdom to facilitate your recovery.

 Another way to make mental health a priority is by spending time in nature.
 Being outdoors helps reduce

 stress and anxiety and helps you refocus your thoughts and energy on your overall well-being.
 Take some time off and escape your stress and triggers by finding a local, relaxing outdoor retreat.
 Enjoy one of California’s many mountains, streams, lakes, oceanside beaches, and gardens.
 Many offer hiking and biking trails, fishing holes, kayaking and canoeing opportunities, and all of them boast relaxing sights and unique activities.

-After enjoying an outdoor mental health boost, return home and continue to boost your mental health by regularly practicing yoga.
+After enjoying an outdoor mental health boost, return home and continue to boost your mental health by regularly practising yoga.
 Not only does yoga strengthen your core and increase your flexibility, but addiction specialists and people in recovery benefit from the relaxation techniques and therapies that yoga offers as a supplement to traditional recovery programs.
 Specifically, mind-body activities such as yoga and meditation help those in recovery sit quietly, calm the body and mind, and experience peaceful feelings.
 They put their mind at ease and learn to tolerate the negative thoughts and feelings that so often lead to relapse.